-Other operating income and other operating expenses comprise items of a secondary nature to the main activities of the Group, including government compensation schemes, gains and losses on the sale of intangible assets and property, plant and equipment.
+Other operating income and other operating expenses comprise items of a secondary nature to the main activities of the Group, including gains and losses on the sale of intangible assets and property, plant and equipment.
+The compensation of audit fee for compensation schemes have been deducted in the fees to the auditor.